 On January 5, 1943 she married Air Force pilot Tommy Wallace.
 Carole wrote a book based on her experiences during the war called Four Jills In A Jeep.
 The book was made into a movie in 1944 and Carole played herself.
 Sadly Carole suffered from depression and was hospitalized in May 1944 after a suicide attempt.
 During the summer of 1944 she went on a two month U.S.O. tour of the South Pacific with Jack Benny.
 While overseas she suffered numerous illnesses and nearly died from pneumonia.
 By the end of 1944 her marriage to Tommy was over and her career was in trouble.
 She was cast in low budget movies like Behind Green Lights.
 In January 1945 Carole starred on Broadway in the musical A Lady Says Yes.
 She became romantically involved with her female costar, Jacqueline Susann.
 A Lady Says Yes was not a success and it closed after only eighty-seven performances.
 One bright spot in her career was the 1946 drama A Scandal In Paris.
 It was a hit and her performance got rave reviews.

 Carole married Broadway producer Horace Schmidlapp on December 8, 1945.
 The couple divided her time between Hollywood and New York City.
 Carole loved children and wanted desperately to become a mother.
 Unfortunately she suffered from endometriosis and was unable to get pregnant.
 She considered adopting a baby but her marriage to Horace was rocky.
 In October 1946 she lost her contract with 20th Century Fox and attempted suicide again.
 Carole began having an affair with married actor Rex Harrison in early 1947.
 That fall she went to England to make two films.
 Rex followed her there and the relationship got serious.
 She filed for divorce from her husband in March 1948 but Rex refused to file for divorce from his wife.
 On July 4, 1948 Carole had dinner with Rex.
-During the evening he ended their affair.
-Carole was heartbroken and committed suicide by taking an overdose of Seconal.
+A few hours after he left she committed suicide by taking an overdose of Seconal.
 She was just twenty-nine years old.

-Rex discovered her body on the bathroom floor the next morning.
-Instead of calling for help he immediately left the house.
+Rex and Carole's maid, Fannie Mae Bolden, discovered her body on the bathroom floor the next morning.
 Carole was buried at Forest Lawn Memorial Park in Glendale, California.
 After a brief investigation her death was officially ruled a suicide.
 Although Rex Harrison was never charged with any crime many people believe that he lied to the police about what really happened that night.
 Carole Landis was a talented actress who was never given the chance to become a superstar.
 She was a beautiful woman who spent her life searching for true love.
 Her efforts to entertain the troops earned her the respect of the soldiers and her kindness made her one of the most beloved stars in Hollywood.
 Carole still has many fans all over the world who will never forget her.